Mrian07/Proyeksi/docs/system-admin-guide/authentication/saml/README.md

   private_key: "-----BEGIN PRIVATE KEY-----\n .... private key contents ....\n-----END PRIVATE KEY-----"
 ```

-Request signing means that the service provider (OpenProject in this case) uses the certificate specified to sign the request to the identity provider.
+Request signing means that the service provider (ProyeksiApp in this case) uses the certificate specified to sign the request to the identity provider.
 They reuse the same `certificate` and `private_key` settings as for assertion encryption.

 To enable request signing, enable the following flag: